During a time where you feel like you don’t have much control, you will always call the shots when it comes to your adoption plan.

-Answering these questions will help you form a better picture in your mind of what kind of family you envision for your child.
-With that in mind, finding the perfect family for your child will be much easier and you will be more confident in your choice.
+Answering these questions when creating your adoption plan will help you form a better picture in your mind of what kind of family you envision for your child.
+With that in mind, finding the perfect family for your child will be much easier, and you will be more confident in your choice.

-After choosing an adoptive family for your child, you can choose if you would like to meet them before placement of the baby.
+When choosing an adoptive family for your child, your adoption plan also allows you to choose if you would like to meet them before placement of the baby.
 Some adoption agencies arrange mediated conference calls with the adoptive families, but you could also choose to meet the family in person or exchange emails.

 The hospital stay is an emotional time for expecting mothers as they say goodbye to their child, which is why it is important that your desires are met.

-The type of communication you have with your child and the adoptive family after the placement is entirely up to you.
+When making your adoption plan, you get to decide the type of communication you have with your child and the adoptive family after the placement.
 You can choose to have no contact, annual visits, or anything in between.